 “I feel good governance in health care can give a quantum jump in health outcomes, especially maternal health,” concluded Sudarshan.

 Maternal Health Task Force, Women and Health Initiative, Harvard School of Public Health

 Co-Author, Delivering Solutions; Director, GreeneWorks

-Geeta Lal //Senior Advisor, Strategic Partnerships Human Resources for Health, United Nations Population Fund
+Geeta Lal //Senior Advisor Strategic Partnerships, Sexual and Reproductive Health Branch, United Nations Population Fund